Transport in Luxembourg: Cycling

 In the Grand Duchy of Luxembourg, the EV5 Via Romea Francigena runs 107 km and follows a network of dedicated cycle paths from the Belgian border, through to its cliff-top capital city, and towards the French and German borders at Schengen.
 The EV5 follows the following national routes in Luxembourg: PC18, PC17, PC12, PC13, the Luxembourg-City route no. 10, PC1, PC11, PC7 and PC3.

 In Luxembourg, the EV5 goes through Strassen, Luxembourg, Hesperange and Schengen.
 It then passes through back to France.

+As of 2021, the modal share of bikes was 2% for daily trips made in Luxembourg, and 5% for trips under 1 km.
+The Ministry for Mobility and Publics works aims to make cycling the second-most used form of individual transport by 2035, with a modal share of 11%.

+In 2008, Luxembourg City implemented its vel'oH! bike-sharing scheme, which is operated by the JCDecaux group.
+As of 2025, it has grown to encompass 144 stations across 8 communes, and a fleet of 1,157 bicycles, which have all been electric since 2018.
+At the same date, the scheme had 32,764 long-term subscribers (equivalent to nearly a quarter of the city's population) and an average of 140,000 rentals every month.

 Trams

 Luxembourg City's historic tramway network closed in 1964 as part of a general decline of trams across Europe, but the city reintroduced trams at the end of 2017 with the construction of a new tram line (T1) opening in a phased approach.
 The final leg opened in March 2025.
 The line connects Luxembourg Airport to the EU institutions on the Kirchberg plateau, the city centre, Luxembourg Station, the new Cloche d'Or business district and national stadium.
 Additional lines are foreseen, both in Luxembourg City, and extending to Esch-sur-Alzette as part of Luxembourg's National Mobility Plan 2035.